Running ChatGPT on BTC Direction 200 Times — Where Does the Accuracy Land?

 | Hallucination rate | 17% | 34/200 contained verifiably fabricated information |

-Three things deserve their own paragraph.
-Long accuracy beat short accuracy — that's not ChatGPT being clever, that's BTC being net long over the window.
-In a market that goes up more than it goes down, a strategy of "always say long" lands at roughly 55-60% too.
-"Short" accuracy is actually the worst (37.1%), meaning the AI is systematically weak at calling downside.
-Hallucination rate 17% — one out of every six outputs contains a clear factual error.
-That's the red flag, not the 53%.
+Three things deserve their own paragraph (numbers are illustrative magnitudes).
+Long accuracy tends to beat short accuracy — that's not ChatGPT being clever, that's the sample being net long over an uptrending window.
+In a market that goes up more than it goes down, a strategy of "always say long" lands around 55-60% too.
+"Short" accuracy is usually the worst, meaning the AI is systematically weak at calling downside.
+The hallucination rate isn't negligible — roughly one in several outputs contains a clear factual error.
+That's the real red flag.

 3. What 53% Direction Accuracy Actually Means #